-A chylothorax refers to the presence of chylous fluid in pleural space often as a result of obstruction or disruption to thoracic duct.
+A chylothorax refers to the presence of chylous fluid in the pleural space often as a result of obstruction or disruption to the thoracic duct.
 It may be congenital or acquired.

 It can be due to direct injury to the lymphatic ducts or due to obstruction of the ducts and fragile collateral formations which are prone to spontaneous rupture:

-- iatrogenic: post thoracic and abdominal surgery in particular oesophagectomy and block dissection of the neck considered the most common aetiology in modern days
+- iatrogenic: post thoracic and abdominal surgery, in particular oesophagectomy and block dissection of the neck, are considered the most common aetiologies in the developed world

 - lymphoma: generally thought to be the most common non-traumatic cause

-- non-surgical trauma, e.g. thoracic duct laceration due to thoracic vertebrae fractures
+- non-surgical trauma, e.g. thoracic duct laceration due to thoracic vertebral fractures

 - idiopathic/cryptogenic: most common in neonatal period